SVT Barn: History

 The TV ship was removed in the autumn of 2005 and its presenters was integrated with Bolibompa, the evening children strand on SVT1.
 Bolibompa would from then be the brand for pre-school programming on SVT Barn as well.
 Twebby was discontinued later in the autumn.

 In February 2006, SVT Barn got new graphics and Joppe and Nella were removed.
 Instead, a new show called Bobster was shown between the programmes in the afternoon.
 Bobster would also broadcast between 7 p.m. and 7.30 p.m. in SVT1.

 On 27 August 2007, SVT Barn started its broadcasting hours extended to 7 p.m., allowing Bobster to broadcast for another hour.
 On 25 August 2008 SVT made a major reshuffle in its schedules.
 This meant that the primetime broadcasts from Bolibompa at 6 p.m. and Bobster at 7 p.m. that were previously broadcast on SVT1 would be moved to SVT Barn.
 SVT Barn was upgraded as one of the three main channels from SVT, meaning that the channel would receive most of SVT's funding for children's programmes.
 With the reorganization, SVT Barn was given a new look.
 The new logo reads "SVTB", but it is still referred to as "Barnkanalen".

 SVTB would now start every day at 6.30 a.m. with programmes aimed at pre-schoolers under the Bolibompa brand.
 This includes presenter-lead segments called Bolibompamorgon between 7 a.m. and 8.30 a.m. on Weekdays and Bolibompahelg between 8 a.m. and 10 p.m. on Weekends.
 Bolibompa continues until 3 p.m. when Bobster for the older children starts.
 On Weekends, Bobster starts at 2 p.m.
 Bobster also includes a news update from Lilla Aktuellt every weekday at 4 p.m.
 The primetime edition of Bolibompa broadcast between 6 p.m. and 7 p.m.
 This is followed by Bobster between 7 p.m. and 8 p.m.

+In January 2015, the channel released a viral music video (Snoppen och snippan) featuring abstract representations of genitalia, amassing a million views on YouTube between 8 and 13 January.
+The release of the song caused moral panic on social media from concerned parents, with some raising concerns about its lack of educational value.
+Its composer Johan Holmström reacted by saying that the negative reactions were due to its visuals.

+On 18 June 2019, Barnkanalen became SVT Barn.